 Divorce Representation You Can Trust

 At Rader, Sheldon & Stoutner, PLLC, we use alternative dispute resolution methods, but we are also trial attorneys first and foremost.
 While we will negotiate to settle your case fairly and appropriately, we are ready to go to trial if necessary to fight for your rights and protect your interests.
 Other professionals in the legal community know our reputation as skillful and aggressive trial lawyers.
-They take us seriously and often try to settle with us before facing us in Arizona courtrooms.
+They take us seriously and often try to settle with us before facing us in the courtrooms.